hello-robot/stretch_tutorials/example_9.md

 roslaunch stretch_core stretch_driver.launch
 ```

 Switch the mode to *position* mode using a rosservice call.
-The run the `sample_respeaker.launch`.
+Then run the `sample_respeaker.launch`.

 ```bash
 # Terminal 2